DATE: October 8-9, 2022

-NOTE: We will NOT be sending work in advance to agents.
-Writers can share their work by sharing their screen or sending a shareable Google Doc or Microsoft Sharepoint link with the agent in their Zoom meeting.
+NOTE: We will NOT be sending work in advance to agents/editors.
+Writers can share their work by sharing their screen or sending a shareable Google Doc or Microsoft Sharepoint link with the agent/editor in their Zoom meeting.

 Pitch Fest Meeting (Sunday, October 9th): $40 per meeting.
 (Recommended for attendees with complete or nearly-complete manuscripts ready for querying.)

 *Pitch Fest will take place virtually via Zoom.
-The day will include pitch sessions with literary agents.
+The day will include pitch sessions with agents/editors.
 Attendees are free to register for both Pitch Fest and Push to Publish or attend each event separately.

 Thank you to our sponsors!

 CLICK HERE FOR SPEAKER OR AGENT & EDITOR BIOS.